-PFRS 13, Fair Value Measurement
+• PFRS 13, Fair Value Measurement

-PFRS 13 establishes a single source of guidance under PFRS for all fair value measurements.
-PFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to measure fair value under PFRS when fair value is required or permitted.
-This standard should be applied prospectively as of the beginning of the annual period in which it is initially applied.
-Its disclosure requirements need not be applied in comparative information provided for periods before initial application of PFRS 13.
-The Parent Company does not anticipate that the adoption of this standard will have a significant impact on its financial position and performance.
+PFRS 13 establishes a single source of guidance under PFRSs for all fair value measurements.
+PFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to measure fair value under PFRS.
+PFRS 13 defines fair value as an exit price.
+PFRS 13 also requires additional disclosures.